-I’d read about starting ranunculus tubers and saw lots of debate about whether to soak them first or not.
-So I talked with Ken Harr, product technical manager with Sakata® Seed, who grows lots of Persian buttercups.
+I’d read about starting ranunculus and saw lots of debate about whether to soak the tubers first or not.
+So I talked with Ken Harr, product technical manager with Sakata® Seed, who grows lots of them.
 He said that both approaches work but the important thing about soaking is to not forget them.
 You can leave them in water for as little as an hour or as long as overnight, but no longer.
 Otherwise they get water-logged and may rot.
 The key with unsoaked tubers is keeping the potting mix moist but not soggy until you see growth.
 After that you can allow the mix to dry out between drinks.

 Planting ranunculus tubers

-- To plant ranunculus tubers in pots inside — use at least 3-in. pots per tuber, or set several tubers in a larger pot.
+- To plant ranunculus in pots inside — use at least 3-in. pots per tuber, or set several of them in a larger pot.

 - Place potting mix in the bottom, then the tuber with the roots curling downward.

-- Top off your ranunculus tuber with 2 in. of potting mix, water and set containers where it stays 58 to 62 degrees F. There’s no need for lights until they sprout.
+- Top off with 2 in. of potting mix, water and set containers where it stays 58 to 62 degrees F. There’s no need for lights until they sprout.

 - In a couple of weeks you should see new ranunculus leaves taking off.
 Once temperatures are 50 to 60 degrees F during the day, they can be hardened off outside, then planted in the ground.